tspannhw/TrafficAI/README.md

 ON n.filename = r.filename;

 ```

 ### Cortex AI SQL

 ````

+CREATE OR REPLACE PROCEDURE DEMO.DEMO.COUNTVEHICLES(IMAGE_NAME STRING) RETURNS INTEGER
+LANGUAGE SQL
+EXECUTE AS OWNER
+AS $$
+DECLARE
+  resultcount INTEGER;
+BEGIN
+  ALTER STAGE TRAFFIC REFRESH;

+  SELECT SNOWFLAKE.CORTEX.COMPLETE('pixtral-large', 'Return a count the number of distinct vehicles in this image.Some of the vehicles may appear small.
+Pay particular attention to the vehicles in the upper part of the image.Do not provide any other details.
+Do not provide any other words or commentary.',
+    TO_FILE('@TRAFFIC', :IMAGE_NAME)))  INTO :resultcount;
+   RETURN resultcount;
+END;
+$$

 SELECT SNOWFLAKE.CORTEX.COMPLETE('claude-3-5-sonnet',PROMPT('Compare these two traffic camera images {0} {1}',TO_FILE('@Traffic','NoLiveCamera.jpg'),
 TO_FILE('@Traffic','cam.path.0a9f1346-5f4a-424c-bdac-3fd6c16e099920250529094328.jpg20250529115868.jpg')));